NOAA-GFDL/MDTF-diagnostics/diagnostics/stc_spv_extremes/doc/stc_spv_extremes.rst

 Last update: 2023-07-19

-This POD assesses stratospheric polar vortex extremes, the tropospheric circulation patterns that precede them, and the surface impacts that follow.
+This POD assesses stratospheric polar vortex extremes, and the tropospheric circulation and surface patterns that precede and follow them.
 Extremes in the stratospheric polar vortex are closely linked to the tropospheric circulation and surface climate both before and after the event.
 The occurrence of polar stratospheric circulation extremes in the Northern Hemisphere (NH), such